fretboardfreak/netify/README.rst

 Netify
 ======

-The goals of Netify are to:

-#.
-Represent a set of RST files as a website.
-#.
-Support static HTML file output as well as ability to serve a live version
-   of the sources.
+*Turn boring things into something for the net*

+The goal of Netify is to provide a solid structure as well as useful tools for starting up a new `Flask <http://flask.pocoo.org/>`_ project quickly.

 License
 =======